General Terms and Conditions

-- (1) The use of the thyssenkrupp logo/logotype and any mention of the thyssenkrupp Group, thyssenkrupp AG or individual Group companies as reference customers of Supplier requires the express prior consent in writing of thyssenkrupp AG in each individual case.
+(1) The use of the thyssenkrupp logo/logotype and any mention of the thyssenkrupp group, thyssenkrupp AG or individual group companies as reference customers of Supplier requires the express prior consent in writing of thyssenkrupp AG in each individual case.

-(XV) Reservation of title
+(XV) Retention of title

 (XVI) Severability/written form